apache/servicecomb-website/_posts/2019-04-03-servicecomb-pack-cluster.md

   NodeStatus nodeStatus;
 ```

-`ClusterLockService.java` is responsible for node state switching, It will periodically perform lock preemption and set the node as a master after successful preemption.
+`ClusterLockService.java` is in charge of node state switching, It periodically perform lock preemption and set the node as a master after successful preemption.

 ```java
   @Autowired